aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 1. Route entry - The Route entry component leverages Amplify low code React development with AWS AppSync and Amazon DynamoDB to enable a field service dispatcher to enter and store destination and waypoint locations from a map.
 2. Route calculation - The Route calculation component leverages AWS Lambda, Location Services matrix routing and AppSync to automatically create an optimized lowest cost route based on the shortest time to complete the trip and then displays the optimized route on the map.
 3. Route tracking - The Route tracking component integrates the Amplify based React application with AWS App Sync, AWS IOT Core and Location Services Tracker to track our driver on the map as they complete their route.
-It simulates an IOT sensor/device installed in the driver's vehicle.
+This component simulates an IOT sensor/device installed in the driver's vehicle.

 ![](images/arch-diagram.PNG)